 In joining IDPC, national or regional level NGOs become part of a prominent and credible international network with a globally recognised brand.
 IDPC communications tools increase the visibility of our members nationally, regionally and internationally.

-- Our multi-lingual website, in which news, publications and events sent by our members are regularly published, is visited by an average of 8,000 people per month.
+- Our multi-lingual website, in which news, publications and events sent by our members are regularly published, is visited by over 35,000 people per month.

-- We disseminate information about the work of our members through our monthly Alert, which is sent in English, Spanish and French to more than 12,000 subscribers.
+- We disseminate information about the work of our members through our newsletters, which are sent in English, Spanish and French to thousands of subscribers.

 - We increase the visibility of our members through social media tools such as Facebook, Twitter, LinkedIn and Google +, and through press outreach by disseminating our members’ press releases to more than 600 media contacts worldwide.